COSC3020/tsp-comparison-DojeeDev/README.md

 ### Analysis

 I made a program `test.js` that will test the two programs with increasing by powers of 2 input sizes.
 The inputs are randomly generated.
 Then the data is saved to a csv file.
-My program crashed for inputs bigger than 1000 when testing held karp, which meant I couldn't get a run time of an hour yet.
+I had issues with my previous implementation of held karp so I am using another students code who is linked below.
+The times have gone up for held karp suggesting that the previous version I wrote here was not finding the optimal path.
+This one is finding the optimal path I believe, I only got up to 28 min because I was busy with exams most of the day and didn't think to try someone else's code until late tonight.
+However, I estimate that an input size of 13 will be over an hour as I have been waiting for about 47 min now.

 ![cities v.s. time](./cities-vs-time.png)

 The held karp programs appears to grow exponentially while it's hard see the local search line, it grows in a linear fashion.
 One thing to note is that for larger inputs it's sometimes faster than the smaller input, due to the random factor.
+After 10 cities the difference is rather stark and gets higher from there.

 ![cities v.s. path](./cities-vs-path-len.png)

 In this graph you can see they both grow linearly, however as things get bigger the local search path cost gets larger than the held karp path.
-It's always greater or less than the held karp path because hk finds the best path.
-While local search does the best path within the iteration limit.
-This becomes farther from the best path as the input size grows because in my implementation the iteration limit does not scale at the same rate as n!.
+It certainly should always be greater than or equal held karp since hk finds the very optimal solution while local search approximates it.
+I assume there is an issue in my local search code causing an error which is why it is giving a distance that is smaller than the one given by hk for inputs smaller than 4.
+I've tested this and it is always for inputs less than 4 that my local search code gives me paths that are smaller than held karp so I assume that my code has a bug in it.
+However, for inputs larger than 4 you can see that it is larger than held karp and grows at a faster rate.
+This is due to the fact that the way my code chooses how long to iterate grows at a slower rate than the complexity of the tsp problem.

+Source of Held-Karp code: https://github.com/COSC3020/tsp-held-karp-noahcanen/blob/main/code.js

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.